hxidrix/Automated-Salary-Slips-Sheets/README.md

 ## Benefits and Impact of the Project:

-1. **Efficiency**: By automating the payroll process, this project significantly reduces the time and effort spent on manually calculating employee salaries, bonuses, and deductions.
+1. **Efficiency**: By automating the payroll process, this project significantly reduces the time and effort spent on manually calculating employee salaries, bonuses and deductions.
 It ensures that the payroll process is completed in a fraction of the time compared to traditional manual methods.

-2. **Accuracy**: The use of formulas and macros eliminates the potential for human error in calculating salaries, overtime, and deductions.
+2. **Accuracy**: The use of formulas and macros eliminates the potential for human error in calculating salaries, overtime and deductions.
 This ensures that employees are paid correctly and on time, reducing the likelihood of mistakes or discrepancies in their payslips.

 3. **Scalability**: The system is scalable to accommodate a large number of employees, supporting up to 1,000 employees in the salary sheet and attendance records.
 This makes it suitable for both small businesses and larger enterprises.